Update April 7, 2021 – Possible Bankruptcy for Hospitality Investors Trust Inc. (HIT REIT)

 Filing a Complaint against your Brokerage Firm

-If you have suffered losses investing in Hospitality Investors Trust Inc., please contact The White Law Group at 888-637-5510 for a free consultation.
+If you have suffered losses investing in Hospitality Investors Trust Inc., please contact The White Law Group at 888-637-5510 for a free consultation with a securities attorney.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois.
 For more information on the firm, visit www.WhiteSecuritiesLaw.com.